3. Population Model Overview

 #>

-#> Relative system capacity: 90.5 %The red line shows population suppression when environmental stressors are applied.
+#> Relative system capacity: 60.3 %The red line shows population suppression when environmental stressors are applied.

 1.8 Using Location-Specific Habitat Capacities

 For more realistic modeling, you can specify location and stage-specific carrying capacities instead of (or in addition to) using compensation ratios.
+See the Location and Stage-Specific Carrying Capacities section of the guidance document for a full description of how K values map to life stages.

 Habitat Capacity File Format